rust-lang/rustc_codegen_cranelift/Readme.md

 ### Cargo

-In the directory with your project (where you can do usual `cargo build`), do:
+In the directory with your project (where you can do the usual `cargo build`), run:

 ```bash
 $ CHANNEL="release" $cg_clif_dir/cargo.sh run